New Impressions Printmaking Competition

 Students enrolled at a college or university during the calendar year 2017.
 Limit of 3 entries per person.
 All entries must use Arnhem 1618 Printmaking Paper.

-Speedball will award prizes for the best entries in six printmaking categories: Lithography, Screen Printing, Relief Printing, Etching, Monotype, Wildcard and a Graduate Student Category.
+Speedball will award prizes for the best entries in seven printmaking categories: Lithography, Screen Printing, Relief Printing, Etching, Monotype, Wildcard and a Graduate Student Category.
 Each category will have (3) winners.

 Speedball will award prizes for the best (3) entries submitted by graduate students, regardless of type of print.